✦ Scandinavian-inspired design, curated for modern living

 Conclusion

-A dehumidifier can make indoor air feel better, but it does not clean the air like an air purifier.
+A standard dehumidifier can make a damp room more comfortable, but it does not clean the air like an air purifier.
 Its job is moisture control.
-By lowering humidity, it can reduce condensation, musty odors, and conditions that support mold and dust mites.
-It will not remove fine dust, pollen, smoke particles, pet dander, VOCs, bacteria, or viruses in any reliable way.
+By lowering humidity, it can reduce condensation and conditions that support mold and dust mites, and it may reduce moisture-related mustiness.
+It is not designed to remove fine dust, pollen, smoke particles, pet dander, airborne mold spores, or VOC gases.

 Sources

-1. U.S. EPA — A Brief Guide to Mold, Moisture and Your Home — supports indoor humidity targets and mold/moisture guidance.
+1. U.S. EPA: A Brief Guide to Mold, Moisture and Your Home – indoor humidity and moisture-control guidance.

-3. U.S. EPA — Guide to Air Cleaners in the Home — supports air purifier limitations, CADR guidance, and particle vs. gas filtration.
+3. U.S. EPA: Guide to Air Cleaners in the Home – particle filtration, gas filtration, activated carbon, CADR limitations, and operating guidance.

-4. U.S. EPA — Volatile Organic Compounds’ Impact on Indoor Air Quality — supports VOC sources and indoor air concerns.
+4. U.S. EPA: Volatile Organic Compounds’ Impact on Indoor Air Quality – VOC sources and ventilation guidance.

-6. ENERGY STAR — Dehumidifier Testing and Capacity — supports dehumidifier capacity and sizing context.
+6. ENERGY STAR: Dehumidifier Testing and Capacity – changes to dehumidifier capacity testing.

 Avatar photo